weareswat/clj-meowallet/README.md

 ### Operations

-For now we just have create new mb ref operation, but in the near future we will support more operations.
+For now we just have to create new mb ref operation, but in the near future we will support more operations.
+Every operation has an async interface, so it returns a channel.

 * `POST to /api/v2/mb/pay`